 Strategic Pillar Generation

 Synthesizes the Product Brain into 3–5 named strategic pillars — each a distinct area of product investment with clear purpose and scope.
-Pillars become the organizing framework for every idea.
+Pillars become the organizing framework for every idea in the pipeline.

 OKR Alignment Mapping

 Maps each strategic pillar to the company's declared OKRs.
-Shows which objectives are well-supported by current pillars and which have no pillar coverage.
+Shows which objectives are well-supported by current pillars and which have no pillar coverage — the coverage gaps that Spark will target for idea generation.

 Portfolio Coverage Heatmap